-Tulsi Gabbard spent her life growing up in beautiful Hawai‘i.
-As a teenager, she co-founded an environmental non-profit called Healthy Hawai’i Coalition, focused on educating children about protecting Hawaii’s environment.
+Tulsi Gabbard grew up in Hawai'i in a multi-ethnic and multi-faith family.
+A practicing Hindu, she is of Asian, Polynesian, and Caucasian descent.
+As a teenager, she co-founded an environmental non-profit called Healthy Hawai'i Coalition, focused on educating children about protecting Hawaii’s environment.

 An advocate for environmental policy, Tulsi was elected to the Hawai‘i State Legislature in 2002 when she was just 21 years old, becoming the youngest person ever elected in the state.
 A year later, she joined the Hawai‘i Army National Guard to serve Hawai‘i and our country.
 In 2004, Tulsi volunteered to deploy with her fellow soldiers, becoming the first state official to voluntarily step down from public office to serve in a war zone.

 Tulsi served two tours of duty in the Middle East, and she continues her service as a Major in the Army National Guard.
 Tulsi’s 2005 deployment was a 12-month tour at Logistical Support Area Anaconda in Iraq, where she served in a field medical unit as a specialist with a 29th Support Battalion medical company.
 She was awarded the Meritorious Service Medal at the end of this tour.